QubesOS/qubes-doc/user/troubleshooting/disk-troubleshooting.md

   Logical volume "vm-d10test-standalone-root-1580772439-back" successfully removed
 ~~~

-After freeing some intial space, it may be possible to recover more space by deleting files in a userVM after connecting to the userVM terminal:
+After freeing some initial space, it may be possible to recover more space by deleting files in a userVM after connecting to the userVM terminal:

 ~~~
 qvm-start <VMname>